3dcitydb/3dcitydb-docs/source/3dcitydb/uml/geometry-topology.rst

 *TriangulatedSurfaces*, *Solids*, *MultiSolids*, as well as *CompositeSolids* accordingly.
-This simplification substitutes the more complex representation used for those GML geometry classes in grey blocks in Figure 2.
+This simplification substitutes the more complex representation used for those GML geometry classes in grey blocks in :numref:`citydb_geometrical-topographical_model`.
 Mapping the UML diagram to the relational schema now requires only one table (SURFACE_GEOMETRY), which is explained in :numref:`chapter_citydb_schema_geometry`.